Lincoln Forum Comes to Hildene, Robert Lincoln’s Vermont Home

 Above all, we’ll answer the questions: Why was Lincoln here, and what did he accomplish?

-The book is being published by Globe Pequot and is scheduled for release on March 3, 2026.
-You can already pre-order it from your favorite bookseller.
+The book is being published by Globe Pequot and was released on March 3, 2026.
+You can order it here from your favorite bookseller.

 I’ll have more information over the next few months.
 Come back here shortly for the big cover reveal.